|Road:||M9 at J9|

 Sandwiched between several motorways, Stirling is quite small, with a lack of outdoor facilities and a tiny petrol station.
 This is down to not only the shortage of space but also just how quiet the services are.
 The roundabout it's off is quite complex, offering travellers no less than a mind-boggling six exits and two no-entries.

-Main Amenities: Ecotricity Electric Vehicle Charging Point, Picnic Tables, Showers
+Main Amenities: Ecotricity Electric Vehicle Charging Point, Lucky Coin, Picnic Tables, Showers

 Restaurants: Eat & Drink Co., Burger King, Costa, Costa Express